Cardinals vs. Braves Player Props Betting Odds

-Ronald Acuna Jr. and Nolan Arenado are among the players with prop bets available when the Atlanta Braves and the St. Louis Cardinals meet at Truist Park on Wednesday (first pitch at 7:20 PM ET).
+Player props are available for Ronald Acuna Jr. and Nolan Arenado, among others, when the Atlanta Braves host the St. Louis Cardinals at Truist Park on Thursday at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!